retroenv/nesgodisasm/README.md

 * Does not output trailing zero bytes of banks by default
 * Batch processing mode to disassembling multiple ROMs at once
 * Flexible architecture that allows it to create output modules for other assemblers

-Check the [issue tracker](https://github.com/retroenv/nesgodisasm/issues?q=is%3Aissue+is%3Aopen) for planned features or known bugs.

 Currently, only ROMs that use mapper 0 are supported.